 The technique goes, if you learn a few simple dressing recipes, then you can shape nearly anything in your kitchen into a delicious salad of your choosing.

-But before we get to the recipes, let’s talk about why I’m going oil free with these five staple recipes.
+But before we get to the recipes, let’s talk about why I’m going oil free with these seven staple recipes.

 Oil-Free Doesn’t Mean Taste Free